 The Lord is not pleased with those who are more interested in learning and teaching the gospel than they are in experiencing it.
 The Book of Mormon says there will be those who “shall teach with their learning, and deny the Holy Ghost” (2 Nephi 28:4).
 In another verse we learn that some among us “preach and set themselves up for a light unto the world, that they may get gain and praise of the world” (2 Nephi 26:29).

-Church members who turn the gospel into an academic exercise are denied the Spirit.
-While those who apply the doctrine of Christ will experience the gospel by receiving manifestations of the Holy Ghost.
+Church members who turn the gospel into an academic exercise can be denied the Spirit.
+While those who apply the doctrine of Christ will experience the gospel by receiving manifestations of the Spirit.

 Elder Richard G. Scott told of an experience he had while attending two classes during the block that illustrates my point.

 “The first class was taught by a humble, unschooled, priesthood leader who struggled to communicate truths of the gospel.
 It was obvious they had touched his life profoundly.
 I felt his intense desire to communicate those principles because they would be of great worth to his brethren.
 In his manner there was evidence of a pure love of the Savior and love for those he taught.
 That love, sincerity, and purity of intent permitted a spirit to envelop the room.
 I was so touched that in addition to receiving again a witness of the truths he presented, I began to receive some personal impressions…Next I visited the Sunday School class, where a well-educated individual presented his lesson.
 That experience was a striking contrast to that of the priesthood meeting.
 It seemed as though the instructor had purposely chosen obscure references and unusual examples to illustrate the principles in the lesson.
 I will confess that I had the distinct impression that he was using the teaching opportunity to impress the class with his vast store of knowledge.
 He did not seem as intent on communicating truth as the humble priesthood leader had been.”
 1